How to do an at-home insemination with frozen sperm in 5 steps

-ICI typically has lower success rates than intrauterine insemination (IUI), but the comfort of being in your own home versus a clinic make it a worthwhile option.
+ICI typically has lower success rates than intrauterine insemination (IUI), but the comfort of being in your own home versus a clinic can make it a worthwhile option.
 However, performing a home insemination isn’t the right move for everyone.

 Disclaimer: The information in this post is not a substitute for professional medical advice.
 Be sure to discuss your options with your doctor to create the best plan for your needs.
 There are affiliate links in this post!
 If you buy something through these links, it may help me earn a small commission.